 IFRS 17 Insurance Contracts introduces an accounting model that measures groups of insurance contracts based on fulfilment cash flows and a contract service margin (CSM).
-The CSM is determined for groups of insurance contracts.
+The CSM is determined for Companys of insurance contracts.
 Insurers will need to account for their business performance at a more granular level.
 It brings greater comparability and transparency about the profitability of new and in-force business and gives users of financial statements more insight into an insurer's financial health.
 Separate presentation of underwriting and financial results will give added transparency about the sources of profits and quality of earnings.
 The insurer can choose to present the effect of changes in discount rates and other financial risks in profit or loss or other comprehensive income to reduce volatility.
 The reinsurance contract held is accounted for separately form the underlying direct contracts.
 IFRS 17 requires information to be disclosed at a level of granularity that helps users assess the effects of contracts have on financial positon, financial performance and cash flows.

-IFRS 17 is effective for annual periods beginning on or after 1 January 2012.
+IFRS 17 is effective for annual periods beginning on or after 1 January 2021.
 Earlier adoption is permitted for entities that apply IFRS 9 Financial Instruments and IFRS 15 Revenue from Contracts with Customers on or before the date of application of IFRS 17.
 Full retrospective approach is required, but expedients (such as modified retrospective approach and fair value approach) could be used.
-An insurer could apply different approaches for different groups.
+An insurer could apply different approaches for different Companys.

 At its December 2018 meeting, the IASB voted to propose a narrow-scope amendment to IFRS 17.
 This follows the Board's tentative decision in November 2018 to propose a one-year deferral of IFRS 17's effective date to 2022.
-The proposed amendment aims to provide practical relief to insurers by requiring them to present insurance contracts on the statement of financial position at the portfolio level - a higher level of aggregation than currently required by IFRS 17.
+At its March 2020 meeting, the IASB decided to defer the effective date of IFRS 17 for another year to 1 January 2023.
+The Board also decided to extend the temporary exemption to IFRS 9, granted to insurers who meet specified criteria, to 1 January 2023.